Minnesota Wrecking Crew (professional wrestling)

-The Minnesota Wrecking Crew was originally a professional wrestling tag team that was formed by Gene and Lars Anderson but since then has featured a number of wrestlers who wrestled under the Anderson family name despite not being blood related.
+The Minnesota Wrecking Crew, also known simply as the Andersons, was originally a professional wrestling tag team who was formed by Gene and Lars Anderson, but since then has comprised a number of wrestlers.
+All members wrestled were presented as members of the Anderson family despite not being blood related.

 History

-Gene Anderson formed the original Minnesota Wrecking Crew with Lars Anderson in 1966.
+Gene Anderson formed the original Minnesota Wrecking Crew with his kayfabe brother Lars Anderson in 1966.
 They wrestled throughout the country in the late 60s until Lars left to live in Hawaii.
 In 1969 Gene then brought in Alan Rogowski, and renamed him Ole Anderson.
 They dominated tag team wrestling in the 1970s, winning the NWA World Tag Team Titles 8 times.
 Over those years, Lars Anderson was on occasion brought back in as part of this team.

+A young Ric Flair was promoted in the mid 1970s as being the cousin of the Andersons who fell out with them resulting in a family feud over the NWA World Tag Team Championship - with Flair enlisting Greg Valentine as his partner - throughout the late 1970s.

 When Gene stopped wrestling in 1981 to manage, the team was disbanded.

 In 1985, Ole reformed the Crew with Arn Anderson (his kayfabe nephew) as his partner.
-They won the NWA National Tag Team Titles and were members of the original Four Horsemen as the Wrecking Crew.
+They won the NWA National Tag Team Titles and were members of the original Four Horsemen as the Wrecking Crew, reuniting with their kayfabe cousin Flair.
 They disbanded in 1987 when Ole was kicked out of the Horsemen.

-Arn and Ole revived the Wrecking Crew in 1990 but it lasted for only a few months before Ole retired.
+Arn and Ole revived the Wrecking Crew in 1990, yet again in alliance with Flair as Horsemen, but it lasted for only a few months before Ole retired.

 Also in 1990, Ole managed the Minnesota Wrecking Crew 2 in NWA while Arn was out injured.
 This team consisted of Mike Enos and Wayne Bloom.
 Both members were from Minnesota and wore masks.
-The two men had previously been AWA World Tag Team Champions, but were beaten by NWA World Tag Team Champions Rick and Scott Steiner in the NWA.
+The two men were the then-current AWA World Tag Team Champions, but were beaten by NWA World Tag Team Champions Rick and Scott Steiner in the NWA.